-Neil Clark, lobbyist named in $60M Ohio bribery probe, dies
+Lobbyist named in $60M Ohio bribery probe is found dead

-COLUMBUS, Ohio (AP) - A longtime Ohio lobbyist who had pleaded not guilty in a sweeping federal bribery investigation died Tuesday, a former U.S. attorney said.
+COLUMBUS, Ohio (AP) - A longtime Ohio lobbyist who had pleaded not guilty in a sweeping federal bribery investigation has been found dead.

+In response to a request about information concerning Neil Clark’s death, the sheriff’s office in Collier County, Florida, where Clark had been living, provided a report describing a man’s body being found near a pond Monday morning by a bicyclist.
+The county medical examiner confirmed to AP it was Clark’s body and that a medical investigation and autopsy are underway.

+When officials reached out to the man’s wife, she said the couple was having financial issues and that she had not heard from her husband for a couple of hours, according to the report.

-Neil Clark had pleaded not guilty in August over an alleged role in a $60 million scheme to funnel money from FirstEnergy companies through a network of dark money entities to then-Ohio House Speaker Larry Householder in exchange for the passage of a $1 billion nuclear bailout bill.
+Clark, 67, had pleaded not guilty in August over an alleged role in a $60 million scheme in which federal prosecutors say FirstEnergy companies funneled money through a network of dark money entities to then-Ohio House Speaker Larry Householder in exchange for the passage of a $1 billion nuclear bailout bill.

-Messages seeking details were left at Clark’s home and with his firm, Grant Street Consultants, and lawyer.

-Clark had been described by federal prosecutors as the enforcer for Householder, strong-arming supporters and providing fundraising expertise.
+Clark, a Republican, had been described by federal prosecutors as the enforcer for Householder, strong-arming supporters and providing fundraising expertise.

 Before becoming a lobbyist, Clark was the finance director for the Ohio Senate Republicans, gaining inside experience in state budget-making with which he was able to help his many lobbying clients.

 Clark parlayed his Senate work initially into a powerhouse bipartisan lobbying partnership with the late Paul Tipps, a former chairman of the Ohio Democratic Party.
-The two ultimately had a nasty falling-out, and Clark founded his own firm.
+The two ultimately had a nasty falling-out, their firm dissolved and Clark founded his own firm, Grant Street Consultants.

+“In matters in which a defendant has passed away, the process is that a ‘Suggestion of Death’ is typically filed upon receipt of a death certificate, resulting in dismissal of the decedent from the case but not impacting the rest of the case,” Acting U.S. Attorney Vipal J. Patel said in a statement.
+“All that will be addressed in due course.
+For now, we extend our condolences to Mr. Clark’s family and friends.”

+Farnoush Amiri is a corps member for the Associated Press/Report for America Statehouse News Initiative.
+Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

 Sign up for Daily Newsletters

-Note: This story has been corrected to show the body was found Monday and to delete a reference to Clark dying Tuesday.